 You can use the button to test out the selected sound levels.

-Use the button to select a font, and foreground and background colours, for the alarm message.
-In the Choose Alarm Font & Colour dialogue, tick Use default font to display the message in whatever font is configured as the default at the time the message is displayed.
-To choose a specific font for the message, untick Use default font.
-(The default font and colours can be set in the Configuration dialogue.)
+Use the button to select a font, and foreground and background colors, for the alarm message.
+In the Choose Alarm Font & Color dialog, check Use default font to display the message in whatever font is configured as the default at the time the message is displayed.
+To choose a specific font for the message, uncheck Use default font.
+(The default font and colors can be set in the Configuration dialog.)

-The selected colours are shown in the alarm message text entry field.
+The selected colors are shown in the alarm message text entry field.

 Use the button to specify shell commands to execute before or after displaying the alarm.
-In the Special Alarm Actions dialogue:
+In the Special Alarm Actions dialog: